xyz3919/Y4A1_Quasar_lightcurve/README.md

 # Y4A1_Quasar_lightcurve

 Now, I only put 5 qusars for test.
-Will update the directory for whole catalog later.
+Will update the directory for the whole catalog later.

 ## File description: